Gym Etiquette Every Beginning Martial Artist Should Know

 If you are a beginner, be mindful of how much strength you are putting on your opponent.
 I know it is harder said than done as you get so tense when you start sparring.
-To remedy this, start sparring with someone who is really controlled.
+To remedy this, start sparring with people who are controlled.
 Start off light and escalate up when you feel more comfortable.
 If you want to go hard---that is fine.
-But just be warned that you will be hit back just as hard.
-So hit as hard as you wanna be hit.
+But just be warned that you will be hit just as hard if not harder.

 Don't treat sparring like a street fight